 — Online Merker, Lucerne

-Born in England in 1993 she was trained early as a violinist.
-She completed her undergraduate degree at the University of Cambridge (Trinity) where she read philosophy and archaeology, and remained an active performer.
-She then pursued her postgraduate musical studies in violin and conducting at the Royal College of Music and St Petersburg State Conservatory.
-Her career began as a long-term assistant conductor with the London Philharmonic Orchestra (2017-2021) to Vladimir Jurowski and then later Edward Gardner.
+Born in England in 1993, she studied her undergraduate degree at the University of Cambridge (Trinity) reading political philosophy and archaeology, where she also remained active as a highly-trained violinist.
+She pursued her postgraduate musical studies in violin and conducting at the Royal College of Music and then the St Petersburg State Conservatory.
+Following this, she became a long-term assistant conductor with the London Philharmonic Orchestra (2017-2021) to Vladimir Jurowski and then later Edward Gardner.

 ... visceral intensity takes us beyond theory... all those pieces were performed with exactly the right mix of wildness and virtuosity under conductor Gabriella Teychenné...